snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 }
 ```

-Here we create a VPC with three subnets in the three AZs of the defined zone.
+Here we create a VPC with three subnets in the three AZs of the defined region.
-The zone is a variable which is set in a _terraform.tfvars_ file (at least for
+The region is a variable which is set in a _terraform.tfvars_ file (at least for
 me.
 [You can choose other sources for input variables as
 well](https://www.terraform.io/docs/configuration-0-11/variables.html)).
 We
 create a routing table with route associations to the three subnets and a route